First Month Free Car Insurance

 Secured with SHA-256 Encryption

-You don’t get cheaper car insurance coverage with the first month free policy.
-You do delay the installment payments by a month, which can help those motorists in a temporary cash crunch.
+Anyone low on funds that is shopping around for auto insurance should take a look at a cheaper car insurance coverage with the first month free policy.
+This will delay the first installment payment by a month, which can help those motorists in a temporary cash crunch.

 What insurers Offer First Month Free Auto Insurance?

-Car insurance companies offer these types of deals or an affordable alternative that will allow you to get your car legally on the road by only making a small deposit payment.
+Several auto insurance companies offer these types of deals or an affordable alternative.
+This will allow you to legally get your car on the road by only making a small deposit payment.

-It’s a common problem for many people struggling to insure their vehicles.
+The large upfront cost is a common problem for many people struggling to insure their vehicles.
+Suppose you have a job where you can earn money to pay your premium, but you’ve also got to have your vehicle to get there.
 You need no money down car insurance, but you’re absolutely broke.
-You have a job where you can earn money to pay your premium, but you’ve also got to have your vehicle to get there.
-So you don’t want to get caught driving without any coverage because that will only create more financial problems.
+You definitely don’t want to get caught driving without any coverage because that will only create more financial problems.
 So, what do you do?

-Apply for first-month free auto insurance and get covered for a small out-of-pocket cost to you.
-While not every carrier offers these discounted deals, some companies do.
+Your best bet is to apply for first-month free auto insurance.
+This way you will get covered with only a small out-of-pocket cost to you.
+While only some carriers offer these discounted deals, some companies do.

 - Kemper Direct